gianmarte/CodilityExercises/README.md

 # CodilityExercises
-Repository for Codility Exercises for javascript
+Repository for Codility Exercises in javascript